 How do you define a process?
 A series of progressive steps you must take to complete a task.

 What is the purpose of a process?
-Defining the best way a task should be completed ensuring consistency.
+Defining the best way a task should be completed ensures consistency.

 Why is a process important?
 Processes are important because they describe how things should be done.